dagraham/etm-tk/etmTk/help/DATES.md

 but this item would be displayed as starting at ` 8:50am 2013-02-15` on the system in the `US/Eastern` time zone.

+Tip.
+Need to determine the flight time when the departing timezone is different that the arriving timezone?
+The date calculator (shortcut F5) will accept timezone information so that, e.g., entering the arrival time minus the departure time

+    4/20 6:15p US/Central - 4/20 4:50p Asia/Shanghai

+into the calculator would give

+    14h25m

+as the flight time.

 ## Anniversary substitutions

 An anniversary substitution is an expression of the form `!YYYY!` that appears in an item summary.
 Consider, for example, the occassion